dusty-schmidt/GOB-V1.0/docs/SETUP.md

-# GOB Setup Guide
+# GOBV1 Setup Guide

 **Updated**: 2025-09-06
+**Version**: 1.0
 **Approach**: Native conda environment with CLI management

 ## 🎯 Overview

-GOB (General Orchestrator Bot) is a customized fork of Agent Zero focused on orchestration and task management.
-This guide covers the modern native setup using conda environments and the `gob` CLI manager.
+GOBV1 (General Orchestrator Bot V1.0) is an advanced AI agent orchestration system.
+This guide covers the modern native setup using conda environments and the `gob` CLI manager for optimal performance and ease of use.

 ## 📋 Prerequisites